 Once again, talk to your bank.
 If you can pay the amount by the due date, confirm this with your bank.
 If you can’t, tell your bank as soon as possible and let it know what amount you can pay.
 You might still come to a repayment arrangement that is acceptable to the bank at this point.

 If you can’t pay the full amount and you can’t reach an agreement with the bank, seek independent advice.
-A budget adviser or lawyer can discuss options such as refinancing with another bank, or selling your house yourself – before a sale is forced on you.
+A financial mentor or lawyer can discuss options such as refinancing with another bank or selling your house yourself – before a sale is forced on you.

 Notice under the Property Law Act 2007